Executive Order 14160: State of Washington v. Trump

 On January 21, Attorney General of Washington Nick Brown filed suit against the Trump administration in the United States District Court for the Western District of Washington, arguing that the order violates the 14th Amendment and federal immigration law.
 The lawsuit was joined by Arizona, Oregon, and Illinois.
 It was the first of the lawsuits to get a hearing in court, when on January 23, Judge John C. Coughenour issued a temporary block on the order, calling it "blatantly unconstitutional."
 On February 6, 2025, Coughenour granted a preliminary injunction enjoining enforcement of the order, while accusing Trump of circumventing or ignoring the rule of law for personal or political gain.
 The Department of Justice appealed the ruling later that day.
-The appeal will be heard by the Court of Appeals for the 9th Circuit.
-On February 19, an appellate panel, the first to make a ruling on the executive order, denied to lift the preliminary injunction on an emergency basis, with the majority citing the unlikelihood of success on the underlying merits, setting the stage for fuller hearings in June 2025, pending an appeal to the Supreme Court.
+The appeal was heard by the Court of Appeals for the 9th Circuit.
+On February 19, the appellate panel, the first to make a ruling on the executive order, denied to lift the preliminary injunction on an emergency basis, with the majority citing the unlikelihood of success on the underlying merits, setting the stage for fuller hearings in June 2025, pending an appeal to the Supreme Court.

 CASA Inc. v.
 Trump

 A second lawsuit was filed in a Maryland federal court by immigrant and asylum-seeker rights groups CASA and the Asylum Seeker Advocacy Project on behalf of five pregnant women.
-On February 5, US District Judge Deborah Boardman issued a nationwide preliminary injunction, saying the order "conflicts with the plain language of the 14th Amendment, contradicts 125-year old binding Supreme Court precedent and runs counter to our nation's 250-year history of citizenship by birth" and was "likely to be found unconstitutional."
+On February 5, US district judge Deborah Boardman issued a nationwide preliminary injunction, saying the order "conflicts with the plain language of the 14th Amendment, contradicts 125-year old binding Supreme Court precedent and runs counter to our nation's 250-year history of citizenship by birth" and was "likely to be found unconstitutional."
 Attorneys for the Department of Justice appealed the ruling to the Court of Appeals for the 4th Circuit on February 11, the second such appeal in cases related to the executive order after the appeal in State of Washington v.
 Trump.